print(): Print Objects To File Function

 objects any Unnamed argument(s) The object(s) you would like printed.

 sep (Separator) str ' ' Keyword argument The string that is printed between each object that is printed.
+The default value of this parameter is a single space character ' '.

 end str '\n' Keyword argument The string which is printed after all objects have been printed.
+The default value of this parameter is a single newline character \n.

 flush Boolean False Keyword argument When flush is True data will be forcibly written to File before the print function returns.
 When flush is False data will be written to File eventually but not necessarily prior to the return of the print function.